Exfoliation - First Step in Skincare

 Why do we require exfoliation?

 Now that we have learned what happens in skin regenerative cycles, here comes the tricky part: because of the dirt, pollution, or weather conditions we live in, this natural skin cycle can be disrupted.
 The dermis (top layer of your skin) does produce dead skin cells, but they get trapped in your pores.
 Dirt and oil can add to this problem, giving you congested skin that is prone to whiteheads, blackheads, and cystic acne.
 This is a more common problem with oily skin since oil can make it hard for impurities to slip away from your skin.
 Instead, they attract dirt and it sticks on it.
-These problems make exfoliating regularly a requirement for healthy and clear skin.
+These problems make exfoliating regularly, using a good face scrub and body scrub, a requirement for healthy and clear skin.
 We will discuss the benefits of exfoliation in detail in the next section.

 Benefits of exfoliation